 How Much Watching Time Do You Have This Weekend?

-Every Monday and Friday, Margaret offers hyper-specific viewing recommendations in our Watching newsletter.
-Read his latest picks below and subscribe to the Watching newsletter here.
+Every Monday and Friday, the Watching newsletter offers very specific viewing recommendations.
+Read the latest picks below and sign up to watch here.

-This weekend I have… an hour, and I barely remember when the vida was loca.

 When to watch: Now on HBO Max.